-The remote Kingdom of Bhutan, with
+The remote Kingdom of Bhutan, with its

-its fascinating cultural heritage and
+fascinating cultural heritage and beautiful

-beautiful mountain scenery, was off
+mountain scenery, was off limits to tourists

-limits to tourists until 1974.
-Today, the
+until 1974.
+Today, the country continues

-country continues to preserve its customs
+to preserve its age-old traditions, as

-this comprehensive tour which travels
+revealed in this tour, which travels through

-through western and central Bhutan
+western and central Bhutan visiting the

-visiting the forts, monasteries and
+forts, monasteries and markets of the

 Saving up to £200 on specific departures when booked by 30 Jul 17